BroncoSpace-Lab/scales-docs/docs/imx_yocto_bsp.md

 # Setting up the SDK

-1. If you haven't already, make sure you have a successful build after bitbaking with the populate SDK option.
-Make sure you set up the BSP build enviornment (described above) before you do this.
+1. Make sure you set up the BSP build enviornment (described above), and run the following command to populate the SDK.

     ```
     bitbake phytec-headless-image -c populate_sdk